 Consider these issues before working with an angel investor.

-- Money for your business to help minimize your own financial risk.
-Investors can likely contribute larger amounts of capital than you can personally generate from savings, cash flow and profits; therefore, helping you reach your goals faster than you would alone.
+- Investors can likely contribute larger amounts of capital than you can personally generate from savings, cash flow, and profits; therefore, helping you reach your goals faster than you would alone.
+Money for your business may help minimize your own financial risk.

-- Giving up equity, and, ultimately, control.
-Taking someone else’s money means you must repay them someday (many angel investors want 10x their original money within 5-7 years).
+- You are giving up equity, and, ultimately, control.
+Taking someone else’s money means you must repay them someday (many angel investors decide a business to invest in and want 10x their original money within 5-7 years).
 An investor wants to be rewarded for their risk in the form of interest, dividends or increased share value.
 Make sure you are willing to share your profits.

 - While you can retain majority control of your company with an angel investment, if you keep most of the shares, your investor(s) will nonetheless expect to weigh in on issues regarding strategy, profits, sales, expenses, and management decisions.